josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 The aim is not to spread blame until it becomes meaningless.

 The aim is to make responsibility more honest.

-Some people are being confronted very visibly.
-Others are still protected by distance, whiteness, state power, money, institutional respectability, or the fact that their role is harder for the public to see.

 A serious ethical response must hold both truths: